Elissa Weiss, Harp and Voice

 Singing Lessons

-Elissa is a founding member of The Salomone Trio, an acclaimed vocal ensemble, whose CD, "Sacred and Profane," was called "a beautifully performed album, one of the most conceptually original CDs in years" by Renaissance Magazine.
-Elissa appears on Michael Hughes's gospel CD, "Amazing Grace" and on the New York Philharmonic recording of John Adams' "Transmigration of Souls" (Nonesuch).
+With guitarist Lisa Spraragen, she comprises one-half of Glissando Duo, which performs an exotic and unusual repertoire of Renaissance and classical music, plus Jewish and Spanish folk songs, frequently augmented by Elissa's harp and clarinet.
+In addition, she is a founding member of The Salomone Trio, an acclaimed vocal ensemble, whose CD, "Sacred and Profane," was called "a beautifully performed album, one of the most conceptually original CDs in years" by Renaissance Magazine.
+Her talents are also featured on Michael Hughes's gospel CD, "Amazing Grace" and on the New York Philharmonic recording of John Adams' "Transmigration of Souls" (Nonesuch).

-Elissa has given recitals at the Boston Early Music Festival, St. Francis of Assisi’s “Music of the Spirit” series, and many churches, synagogues and branch libraries in Brooklyn, Manhattan and Queens.
-She spent two seasons with the New Amsterdam Theatre Company (the predecessor of the Encore! series), reviving vintage musicals.
+Trained in voice by Claire Alexander, Shirlee Emmons, Alan Seale, and Myron McPherson, she also studied vocal acoustics, vocal anatomy, repertoire, and vocal health at Teachers College.
+She has given recitals at the Boston Early Music Festival, St. Francis of Assisi's “Music of the Spirit” series, and in many churches, synagogues and branch libraries in Brooklyn, Manhattan and Queens, and spent two seasons with the New Amsterdam Theatre Company (the predecessor of the Encore! series), reviving vintage musicals.

 In 1998, Elissa created the Everybody Can Sing® voice studio and workshops to help people who are afraid to sing.
-She has run workshops for the 92nd Street Y, Makor, the Rio Caliente Spa in Mexico, and groups of Episcopal seminarians. “[She is] a wonderful, patient, sensitive teacher, who made everyone feel more confident in their abilities,” wrote a workshop participant.
+She has run workshops for the 92nd Street Y, Makor, the Rio Caliente Spa in Mexico, groups of Episcopal seminarians, and in various private settings. “[She is] a wonderful, patient, sensitive teacher, who made everyone feel more confident in their abilities,” wrote a workshop participant.
+For more information about her on-going classes, please go to www.everybodycansing.com

 Upcoming performances